Skip to content

 Llangattock Escarpment in the Brecon Beacons National Park

-The Brecon Beacons National Park is one of the best places to visit in South Wales because it is full of extraordinary adventures.
-It’s known as “waterfall country” and is full of breathtaking scenery, charming towns, castles, canals, and unforgettable outdoor fun.
+The Brecon Beacons National Park is full of extraordinary adventures.
+Known as “waterfall country”, its full of breathtaking scenery, charming towns, castles, canals, and unforgettable outdoor fun.
+There’s gorge walking, quad biking, and incredible hiking trails

 Cardiff – the Welsh Capital